Wow, okay, so, deep breaths. Let me repeat the mantra: “I critique, because I care.”

 To be clear, I think it’s fine that the game only has one ending.
 I’m not someone who subscribes to the idea that games’ sole criterion of value is how many endings they have.
 But I don’t buy the idea that giving the player choices with consequences (even small consequences) inevitably leads to the conclusion that every problem can be solved by pulling yourself up by your bootstraps.
 I think there are some games—Cart Life and Papers, Please (3909, 2013) come immediately to mind—that get this balance right, allowing us to manage resources such as time and money while still keeping us in the mindset of a character who is nervously living on a financially and socially precarious edge.

 So many of the necessary components of a time management system are already present in We Are Chicago, just sitting around in a poorly-utilized state.
-I have to admit I kind of dug how dopey Aaron’s job at the ribs place counter was.
+I have to admit I kind of dug how dopey Aaron’s restaurant job was.
 It gave me a pleasant, Shenmue-y tingle.
-(The ribs place itself, meanwhile, prompted a hankering for this South Side staple).
+(The restaurant itself, meanwhile, prompted a hankering for this South Side staple).
 But just imagine how much better the integration of Aaron’s job into the game would have been if you had been given some choices about shifts to pick up.
 What if there was a system in place where you had to choose between making a few more bucks working your boring job, studying for your finals, or helping your sister Taylor study for hers?

 There wouldn’t have to be major consequences built into such a system.
 Just having players have to balance these options would go a lot further toward putting them in the mindset of someone like Aaron, and the specific compromises he faces that might affect things like academic achievement.